Criminals defraud victims with terrifying persistency

 Out of curiosity I dial the number.
 Not surprisingly, an automated voice system advises that the number is incorrect or out of service.
 But it just goes to show the level of duplicity (or desperation?) involved in identity theft.

-Identity theft is a type of fraud that involves using someone else’s identity to steal money, make unauthorised purchases from your bank accounts, take out loans or carry out other illegal business under your name.
+Identity theft is a type of fraud that involves using someone else’s identity to steal money, make unauthorized purchases from your bank accounts, take out loans or carry out other illegal business under your name.
 Phishing, when the scammer tricks you into handing over your personal information, is one of the most common types of identity theft.

 I am pretty careful about the personal data I share online.
 I only ever post information about myself that I would be prepared to tell people on a radio or TV broadcast or publish in a newspaper or magazine.
 I am vigilant when it comes to checking my privacy settings on the social media platforms I use.
 I never publicly share the year I was born or my street address.